Latest posts by Sumana Chakraborty (see all)

-One of the best picnic spots and recreational areas of Kolkata, is the Eco Tourism Park which is located at the New Town-Rajarhat.
+One of the best picnic spots and recreational areas of Kolkata is the Eco Tourism Park which is located in the New Town-Rajarhat.
 Serenity and the beautiful greenery are the key elements of this amazing natural site.
-Various recreational activities can also be found in this park, such as a large water park, an Ayurvedic spa, the Shishu Kendra, a children’s entertainment centre, and much more.
+Various recreational activities can also be found in this park, such as a large water park, an Ayurvedic spa, the Shishu Kendra, a children’s entertainment center and much more.
 There are numerous areas, designed under a different theme, such as:

 - Wildflower Meadow

 - Herb Garden

 - Mask Garden

 - Tea Garden